 - Depending on the other situations, the status can be set as “Deferred”, “Not enough information”, “Duplicate”, “working as intended”, etc by the developer.

 - This method of recording the defects, reporting and assigning them, managing them is one of the major activities performed by the QA team members during the test execution phase.
 This is done on a daily basis until a particular test cycle is complete.

 - Once Cycle 1 is done, the dev team will take a day or two to consolidate all the fixes and rebuild the code into the next version that will be used for the next cycle.

 - The same process again continues for cycle 2 as well.
-At the end of cycle, there is a chance that there might still be some issues “Open” or unfixed in the application.
+At the end of the cycle, there is a chance that there might still be some issues “Open” or unfixed in the application.

 - At this stage- do we still continue with Cycle 3?
 If yes, when will we stop testing?

-Exit Criteria for the OrangeHRM Live Project Testing:
+Exit Criteria for the OrangeHRM Live Project Testing

-Imagine I report that 10 test cases passed or 100 test cases were executed- these numbers are merely raw data and does not give a very good perspective about how things are going on.
+Imagine I report that 10 test cases passed or 100 test cases were executed- these numbers are merely raw data and do not give a very good perspective about how things are going on.

 There are different kinds of Metrics collected during the test execution phase.
-What metrics exactly are to be collected and maintained at what periods of time- this information can be found in the test plan document.
+What metrics exactly are to be collected and maintained for what periods of time- this information can be found in the test plan document.